uit-no/hpc-doc/development/compilers.rst

   $ mpif90 [options] file1 [file2 ...]

-The wrapper mpif90 is using the Intel ifort compiler, it is just a wrapper that invokes all the necessary MPI stuff automatically for you.
+The wrapper mpif90 is using the Intel ifort compiler and invokes all the necessary MPI machinery automatically for you.
 Therefore, everything else is the same for compiling MPI codes as for compiling plain Fortran codes.

 C and C++ compilers
 -------------------

 The recommended C and C++ compilers are the Intel Compilers; icc (C) and icpc (C++).
 The gcc and g++ compilers are also installed, but we do not recommend them for general usage due to performance issues.

 Usage of the Intel C/C++ compilers